The journey of finding a home. How hard can it be?

 Years passed, and after a few other stops, such as my unsuccessful attempt to live in the Netherlands, I eventually ended up in Scotland – where I am based at the moment.
 They don't judge me for my race or accent, and they don't discriminate by gender or faith.
 Instead, it feels that if people contribute with some skills and knowledge to the local community and economy, they are treated well.
 From my experience, Scotland's education is first class, the health care works, and culture is accessible.
 The local museums are free of charge, and there are excellent land-use laws so that one can hike or cycle across the gorgeous Scottish mountains without worries.
 For once, it is fantastic.

 This situation, unfortunately, can change rather quickly.
 As it happened, plenty of people in the United Kingdom, which Scotland is (still) a part of, think that immigration is a source of misery to their country.
 Similar to what I experienced in the US, many find it easier to blame immigration instead of sorting their wealth redistribution problems, violence issues, or unemployment figures.
-It seems like a common scheme: many people look at the passport color rather than the holders' merits, just as they vote for politicians based on their party rather than agenda.
+It seems like a common scheme: many people look at the passport color rather than the holders' merits, just as they vote for politicians based on their party rather than their agenda.
 Back to my issue, thanks to the people in England, the UK is leaving the European Union, and the fate of the EU residents is uncertain.
 I am having my fingers crossed that the UK won't screw up; however, at this point, nobody knows what will happen with immigration laws in the long run, and the whole Brexit chaos caused the opportunities for people like me to plummet already.
 And without a decent living, a natural paradise is of no use.
 So, I've been looking at other potential places to move to, and because of my language limits, I focused my search on places outside Europe again.

 —

+That's when the idea for this article originated, as the real problem is, for an average human being, even just going beyond the boundary of the region where they have citizenship is often a massive headache; never mind settling and living there.
 The governments justify the visas-related paperwork and fees for "safety reasons," but lately, I can't get rid of a feeling that it is just one heck of a business.
-Money can buy the easiest and fastest way to obtain visas into any country.
-Some of them are even bold about it: The other day I browsed a magazine and saw a good-sized advertisement for buying citizenship:
+Some of them are even bold about it: The other day, I browsed a magazine and saw a good-sized advertisement for buying citizenship:

+Money can buy the easiest and fastest way to obtain entry into any country, and indeed, many countries have designated programs to cash on it [4,5].
 Let's talk numbers.
 Say, you weren't born in the EEA, but money isn't an issue, and you want to live in the United Kingdom – there's the Investor Visa for you.
 To get Tier 1, you currently need £2 million to invest and some £2K in gov and insurance fees.
 Then, after five years, you can apply to settle, and the job is done.
-Or, you invest £10 million, and you can apply just after two years.
-You should get the decision within three weeks, but don't worry, you can pay an extra £500 and get it in five days.
-Digits like this make an average person's head spin.
-Yet, the number of applications is on the rise – the Office of National Statistics reported that this year had the largest number of applications since 2014.
+Or, you can invest £10 million and apply just after two years.
+You should get the decision within three weeks, but don't worry, you can pay an extra £500 and get it in five days [6].
+The USA, with its EB-5 visa, is "more affordable."
+You need between $500,000 to $1 million, depending on the area you want to invest, and some $4K in fees [7].
+However, that will change by the end of this year, as the US Department of Homeland Security announced that the price would hike to $900,000 – $1.8m this November [8].
+Still, you can get legal residency only after about two years.
+Any other visas take much more time and effort.

 —